 P0138 Trouble Code Symptoms

 In many cases, the car will continue running as normal with the P0138 code set.
 You might only notice a Check Engine Light come on.
-However, there are instances of the engine performance degrading.
+However, there are times when the engine performance suffers.

 Here are a few of the top reported P0138 code symptoms.